Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Methodology

 The \Euclid collaboration also provides detailed morphologies \citep{Q1-SP047}, including possible companions and merger features, based on predictions from the Bayesian DL classifier {\tt Zoobot} \citep{walmsleyPracticalGalaxyMorphology2022}.
 However, these predictions are limited to the top $1\%$ brightest and most extended galaxies, with the selection criteria being \texttt{segmentation\_area $>1200\,\rm{pixels}$} OR \IE$<20.5\,\rm{mag}$ AND \texttt{segmentation\_area $>200\,\rm{pixels}$}.
 In comparison, our stellar mass-complete sample goes down to \IE$\simeq23.5$ mag.
 Therefore, we developed our own classifier.
 We compare our model predictions with the {\tt Zoobot} classification for the common galaxies in Appendix~\ref{app:Zoobot}.

 The double threshold approach has the side effect of producing unclassified galaxies, defined as those with a predicted score between 0.35 and 0.59, inclusive.
 However, given the large sample size of Q1, this does not affect the analysis carried out in this work.
 The \Euclid galaxy sample constructed contains $105\,037$ sources classified as mergers, $254\,564$ as non-mergers, and $204\,082$ unclassified objects.
 These values correspond to $18.6\%$, $45.2\%$, and $36.2\%$ shares of the whole sample, respectively.
+The catalogue with the merger classification is available from Zenodo\footnote{\url{https://doi.org/10.5281/zenodo.17087033}}.
 Hereafter, we focus on the classified galaxies and calculate merger fractions as

 unless differently stated.
 We show some randomly selected \Euclid merger and non-merger examples in Fig.~\ref{fig:examples}.
 Examples of unclassified galaxies are provided in Appendix~\ref{app:uncl}.
 Most galaxies classified as mergers are pair galaxies, with close companions clearly visible in the images.
 In comparison, non-merger galaxies appear to be quite regular and isolated.
 Here, we point out that two close galaxies, if both detected, were considered individually rather than as a single system.